adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter4/filesync.md

 # File Sync with Azure Mobile Apps

+!!! warn "Section In Progress"
+    This section is a work in progress.
+It is not complete and may contain errors.
+Do not rely on the information in this section.

 There are a couple of issues that the file management presented in the last section doesn't handle.
 The first issue is associated metadata.
 If you are producing a picture album app, for example, you will want to know what album the picture is in, how you have tagged the picture